seanp01/Hivemind-Overlay/README.md

-# Hivemind Overlay
+# HivemindOverlay
 ![icon-256](https://github.com/user-attachments/assets/aebeb907-806c-4047-9235-f87c1950651d)

-**Hivemind Overlay** is a Chrome extension and optional server-side assistant that enhances Twitch and YouTube livestream chat by:
+**HivemindOverlay** is a Chrome extension and optional server-side assistant that enhances Twitch and YouTube livestream chat by:

 - Filtering junk
  and spam in real time